-(1) For cities with less than 2% bicycle commuter rate.
-Cities with different bicycle commute rates should pro-rate these accordingly.

-(2) The minimum number of required Class II Bicycle parking spaces is 4, except when the code would require 1 or less, in which case 2 bicycle spaces must be provided.

-(3) Employees = maximum number of employees on duty at any one time.
+- For cities with less than 2% bicycle commuter rate.
+Cities with different bicycle commute rates should pro-rate these accordingly. - The minimum number of required long-term bicycle parking spaces is 4, except when the code would require 1 or less, in which case, 2 bicycle spaces must be provided. - Employees = maximum number of employees on duty at any one time.